ihabwahbi/rl-exec-data/docs/prd/project-status.md

 # Project Status

-**Last Updated**: 2025-07-21
+**Last Updated**: 2025-07-24
-**Current Phase**: Epic 1 Complete - Ready for Epic 2
+**Current Phase**: Epic 2 Complete - Ready for Epic 3

 ## Executive Summary

-The RLX Data Pipeline project has made exceptional progress with Epic 0 fully complete and Epic 1 now **100% complete**.
-The validation-first approach has proven highly successful with 11.15M golden sample messages captured and a comprehensive validation framework implemented with 91% test coverage.
-Story 1.2.5 delta validation showed perfect results with **0% sequence gaps** across all market regimes, validating the most optimistic assumptions about data quality.
-The project is now ready to begin Epic 2 (Reconstruction Pipeline) with the **FullReconstruction strategy** based on perfect delta feed quality.
+The RLX Data Pipeline project has achieved significant milestones with Epic 0 and Epic 1 fully complete, and now **Epic 2 is also 100% complete**.
+The validation-first approach proved highly successful, with 11.15M golden sample messages captured and a comprehensive validation framework implemented.
+The reconstruction pipeline has been successfully built with all 6 stories completed, achieving 336-345K messages/second throughput and meeting all acceptance criteria.
+The project is now ready to begin Epic 3 (Automated Fidelity Validation & Reporting) with a solid foundation of working components.

 ## Project Timeline Overview

 ```
 ✅ Epic 0: Data Acquisition          [COMPLETE - Week 1]
 ✅ Epic 1: Analysis & Validation     [COMPLETE - Week 2-3]
-🟢 Epic 2: Reconstruction Pipeline   [READY TO START - GO decision confirmed]
+✅ Epic 2: Reconstruction Pipeline   [COMPLETE - Week 4]
-⏸️ Epic 3: Fidelity Reporting       [BLOCKED - Awaiting Epic 2]
+🟢 Epic 3: Fidelity Reporting       [READY TO START]
 ```

 ## Epic Status Details